Hansa Wadkar: Early life

-Wadkar was born Ratan Bhalachander Salgaokar, on 24 January 1923 at Dr. Bhalerao Hospital in Bombay, Maharashtra, India.
+Wadkar was born Ratan Bhalchander Salgaokar, on 24 January 1923 at Dr. Bhalerao Hospital in Bombay, Maharashtra, India.
 Her father, Bhalchander Salgaokar, was the son and grandson of "kalavantins, courtesans renowned for their musical accomplishments".
 Her mother, Saraswati, was the daughter of a Devdasi.
 Wadkar was the third of four children.
 The oldest sister and youngest brother died, leaving a second child, her brother Mohan and her.
 In her autobiography Wadkar mentions that her great grandmother, Baybai Salgaokar, called Jiji by the family, was a wealthy courtesan who was the influential figure in the family.
-Marriage in the courtesan community was a rarity and Wadkar's grandfather Raghunath Salgaokar (Jiji's son) was the first person in the family to marry.
+Marriage in the courtesan community was a rarity and Wadkar's grandfather Raghunath Salgaokar (Jiji's son) was the first in the family to marry.

 Jiji divided the vast property she had and Wadkar's father was given the house in Sawantwadi.
 The mother, father, brother and young Wadkar shifted there and she joined a Marathi medium school where she studied till class IV.
 She also studied vocal music under Bhagwatbuwa but was not interested in singing.
 The family returned to Bombay and Hansa attended an English medium school for two years at Aryan Education Society School.
 However, she had to leave school when the family faced financial problems.
-The father had turned into an alcoholic and there was no money coming in the house.
-The mother insisted that Mohan being a boy should continue his studies, hence it was left on Wadkar to find work.
+Her father had turned into an alcoholic and there was no money coming in the house.
+Her mother insisted that Mohan, being a boy, should continue his studies, and thus Wadkar had to find work.

 The influence of films was present from an early time.
 Wadkar's father had three sisters, Kesharbai, Indirabai and Sushilabai.
 Sushila was married to Master Vinayak, a renowned actor-director of the early era of Indian cinema.
-The elder sister as well as Indira Wadkar were acting in films and Indira was a classical singer as well.
+Kesharbai and Indira Wadkar were acting in films and Indira was a classical singer as well.
 Indira acted in several films including Duniya Kya Hai (Resurrection) (1937) and in Vinayak's production company "Hans Films" like Devata (1939) in Marathi.
 Indira used the surname Wadkar to avoid using the family name Salgaokar, for fear of reprisal from society against women acting in films.
-Her older aunt, Kesharbai, was working in a film made by M.G.
-Rangnekar and suggested that Wadkar work in films to sustain her family.
+Kesharbai, who was working in a film being made by M.G.
+Rangnekar, suggested that Wadkar work in films to financially sustain her family.